 “Trinity School’s curriculum inculcates a passion for the liberal arts and a lifelong search for truth.
 Trinity graduates consistently distinguish themselves as being some of the most articulate, inquisitive, and analytical young minds in colleges across the country.”

-Dr. Dennis C. Jacobs, Provost, Santa Clara University
+Dr. Dennis C. Jacobs, Provost & SVP Student Affairs, Fordham University

 A Co-ed School with Single-Sex Classes Trinity School serves both boys and girls but most classes are separated by gender.